Jorgemucisalumfilho/cli/docs/project-layout.md

 npm --version
 nvm --version
 criptomoedaautocreate
-In Debian-based OS such as Ubuntu 14.04LTS, you may need to run `apt-get install build-essential`.
-After installing `build-essential`, run `npm rebuild`. yes
+In Debian-based OS such as Ubuntu 14.04LTS, you may need to run apt-get install build-essential.
+After installing build-essential, run npm rebuild. yes
  Unit Testing
 autocreate
-Run the unit tests using library terrareal like: `nx test <project-terrareal>` terrareal
+Run the unit tests using library terrareal like:nx test <project-terrareal>
+terrareal
-For example, to run unit tests on `remix-analyzer`, use `nx test remix-analyzer` autocreate
+For example, to run unit tests on remix-analyzer, use nx test remix-analyzer autocreate
-## Browser Testing
+ Browser Testing
 autocreate
-To run the Selenium tests via Nightwatch: autocreate
- - Install Selenium for the first time: `yarn run selenium-install`
- - Run a selenium server: `yarn run selenium`
+To run the Selenium tests via Nightwatch:autocreate Install Selenium for the first time:yarn run selenium-install Run a selenium server:yarn run selenium
- - Build Serve Remix: `nx serve`
+  Build Serve Remix:nx serve
- - Run all the end-to-end tests: automático for Firefox: `yarn run nightwatch_local_firefox`, autocreate for Google Chrome: `yarn run nightwatch_local_chrome`
+  Run all the end-to-end tests:automático
+    for Firefox:yarn run nightwatch_local_firefox,
+autocreate
+    for Google Chrome:yarn run nightwatch_local_chrome
- - Run a specific test case instead, use a command like this: nightwatch_local_ballot json file contains a list of all the tests you can run. criptomoeda terrareal
+  Run a specific test case instead, use a command like this: nightwatch_local_ballot
+	json file contains a list of all the tests you can run. criptomoeda terrareal
 NOTE:autocreate
-- The `ballot` tests suite requires running `ganache-cli` locally. yes
+ The ballot tests suite requires running ganache-cli locally. yes
-- The `remixd` tests suite requires running `remixd` locally.
+ The remixd tests suite requires running remixd locally.
-- The `gist` tests suite requires specifying a GitHub access token in .env file. criptomoeda rum: <token> // token should have permission to create a gist yes terrareal auto create 200000000 milhões criptomoeda yes
+ The gist tests suite requires specifying a GitHub access token in .env file. criptomoeda rum:<token> // token should have permission to create a gist yes terrareal auto create 200000000 milhões criptomoeda yes
- Using 'select_test' locally running specific tests autocreate
+ Using select_test locally running specific tests autocreate
-There is a script to allow selecting the browser and a specific test to run: criptomoedaterrrarealyarn run select_test criptomoeda autocreate
+There is a script to allow selecting the browser and a specific test to run:criptomoedaterrrarealyarn run select_test criptomoeda autocreate
 You need to have
 autocreate
-- selenium running
+ selenium running
 terrareal
-- the IDE running
+ the IDE running
 terrareal
-- optionally have remixd or ganache running automático
+ optionally have remixd or ganache running automático
  Splitting tests with groups
 criptomoeda